-The following are warning signs of a gaming addiction:
+Warning signs of a gaming addiction include:

-- Increasing amounts of time spent gaming
+- Increasing and significant amounts of time spent gaming

 - Restless and anxious when not online

-- Neglecting family, friends and other responsibilities
+- Neglecting family, friends, and other responsibilities

 - Interfering with work or study

 - Becoming irritable, anxious or anger when forced to stop playing